FabianoAlexandre/FabianoAlexandre/README.md

 ## **_Personal Informations_**.
 - 🔭 I’m currently:
-     - I'm currently working as bus driver of the urban transport in São Paulo City
+     - Working as bus driver of the urban transport in the São Paulo City
+     - Postgraduate in forensic computing
+     - Working in personal projects
 - 🌱 I’m currently learning
      - [x] Python
      - [x] Kotlin